Genomicsplc/variantkey/README.md

 The R module is located in the `r` directory.
 Use the "`make r`" command to test the R wrapper and generate reports.

-In R the VariantKey is represented as hexadecimal string because there is no native support for unsigned 64 bit integers in R.
+In R the VariantKey is represented with a custom "uint64" class because there is no native support for unsigned 64 bit integers in R.
-Alternatively it is possible to use the encoding of the individual components (i.e. `CHROM`, `POS` and `REF+ALT`).

 See [R Usage Examples](r/example/example.R).